linrongbin16/lin.nvim/README.md

 - `--disable-language`: disable language support.
 Such as auto complete and language servers, etc.
 - `--disable-editing`: disable editing enhancements.
 Such as easy comment, cursor motion, etc.
 - `--disable-plugin=TEXT`: disable specific vim plugin in format 'organization/repository', this is a multiple option.
 For example: `--disable-plugin=RRethy/vim-hexokinase --disable-plugin=alvan/vim-closetag`.
-- `--disable-vim`: don't install .vimrc file for vim, could use neovim only.
-- `--disable-neovim`: don't install nvim/init.vim file for neovim, could use vim only.

 Notice: